 We offer a paid consultancy to help you solve this problem.
-Please see below.
+Please follow the instructions below if you want to book a meeting.

 You might well be asking – why do I need to bother with Facebook Business Manager when Facebook newsfeed is all but dead?